Structure and Function of Biological Membranes laboratory

 What?

-Our teams have complementary expertise in different biophysical and biochemical approaches to study proteins.
+Our team have complementary expertise in different biophysical and biochemical approaches to study proteins.
 We put a special emphasis on the study of the structure and function of membrane proteins and on the molecular basis of bacterial survival mechanisms.

 Where?

 We are located in heart of the Plaine Campus at the University of Brussels (ULB).
-Practically, we are in the BC building, Level 4, Wing C. The secretary can be found in the office 1C4.201.
+Practically, we are in the BC building, Level 4, Wing B. The secretary can be found in the office 1C4.201.

 Why?